 At the end of the day, LGBT Pride Month is about the celebration of people loving other people.
 Even if you don’t believe in this, due to religious or personal beliefs, it doesn’t matter because everything can’t always be about you.
 There are 7 billion unique people on this planet and it would be a tragedy if we were all the same.

 Seeing people happy or in love, regardless if they’re heterosexual or LGBT, should bring a smile to your face.
 That is what life is all about.
 No, it is not teaching children something bad.
 Judging, labeling, or even committing a hate crime because you disagree with someone’s sexual orientation is what’s teaching children bad things.
-I would rather my children grow up in an environment where everyone is happy in their own unique way, then have them grow up in an environment filled with hate or worse — the fear of them self-identifying as LGBT.
+Personally, I would prefer having my children grow up in an environment where everyone is happy in their own unique way, then have them grow up in an environment filled with hate or worse — the fear of them self-identifying as LGBT.
 To me, this world has no place for that.
-After all, it is 2018, not 1418.
+After all, it is 2019, not 1419.

 Additional helpful links: